hyiij/intelligent_inventories/README.txt

        your email when you test Step 3 and successfully removed from your email when you test Step 4, it is okay to click the Skip Test link and keep going.
 3. In Step 4 (Remove Label from Email in Gmail), click Test & Continue.
-4. Look for a little dark gray popup at the bottom of your screen.
+4. Look for a little, dark gray popup at the bottom of your screen.
 It says "Zap is ready - now turn it on!"
 Turn it on.
 5. Click Done Editing.
    5a.
-Note: By now, there should be a new Jira issue in your project.
-This
-       is the test issue created as part of setting up Zapier.
+Note: There should be a new Jira issue in your project.
+This is the test issue created as part of setting up Zapier.
 You may delete it if desired.
 6. Click the Zapier icon in the upper left corner.
 Then click the hamburger menu icon and click on Task History.
 Click on the Task Log tab.
 Here you can easily check the status of your Zaps.